-Management of branches (e.g., listing, creating, deleting, removing) can be done using the branch.
-However, when creating branches we will often need to first do a checkout to get to the starting point.
+Management of branches (e.g., listing, creating, deleting, removing) can be done using the git branch command.
+However, when creating branches we will often need to first do a checkout to get to the right starting point to start working.
 Therefore there is a shorthand: